 Mesothelioma is a progressive, malignant, and progressive type of cancer.
-It can only rarely be cured, and most people living with this disease will only get sicker with time.
+It cannot be cured, and most people living with this disease will only get sicker with time.
 Treatments can extend life and relieve symptoms, but ultimately the cancer will take over and cause more symptoms and more severe symptoms.
 Depending on the patient and the stage of the cancer, a caregiver may be needed.

 Caregivers are people who assist those who are ill.
 A caregiver may be a family member or a professional health care worker.
 This person may come to the patient’s home for a few hours a day or live there.
 Caregivers also work in health care facilities and work with patients on a residential or outpatient basis.
 They provide all kinds of care from basics like feeding to minor medical care such as administration of medications.
 Caregiving is an important job, but it isn’t easy and sometimes the caregivers also need care and support.

 A mesothelioma caregiver, or any type of cancer caregiver, is someone who provides assistance, usually on a daily basis to someone with cancer who cannot fully care for himself.
 Caregivers are just one part of a complete cancer care team.
 They provide some of the most basic, daily type of care, such as helping the patient bathe to ensuring that the right medications are being taken to helping make decisions about care and treatment.
 As a part of the total team, these caregivers must also communicate with doctors and other medical professionals, regarding the patient’s symptoms, reactions to treatment, and any other issues.